 \section{Conclusions}

-To summarize, in this work, we have discussed the stability of the ME against inhomogenities in paradigmatic gapped fermionic wires, also hosting symmetry-protected topological phases.
-In particular, we have calculated the QFI of the ground state of a generalization of the celebrated Kitaev chain with variable-range pairing and in the presence of periodic, quasiperiodic, as well as genuinely random offsets.
-Our analysis conveys two key messages.
-First, the scaling of the QFI allows to identify clearly topological and long-range regions.
-Conversely, topological invariants are difficult to define and/or calculate in the presence of inhomegeneities and long-range pairing.
-In particular, in the limit $\alpha \to \infty$, the topological regions identified by the QFI agrees perfectly with that singled out by the $Z_2$ topological invariant.
-For $\alpha<\infty$ the border of the different phases agree well with the behaviour of the mass gap when the latter is relevant to determine a transition between trivial and topological phases.
+To summarize, in this work we have discussed the stability of multipartite entanglement (ME) against inhomogeneities in paradigmatic gapped fermionic wires, which may also host symmetry-protected topological phases.
+In particular, we have calculated the QFI of the ground state of a generalization of the celebrated Kitaev chain with variable-range pairing, in the presence of periodic, quasiperiodic, and genuinely random offsets.
+Our analysis conveys two main messages.

+First, the QFI scaling exponent allows one to identify clearly the topological and long-range regions, at least in the notable cases considered here.
+By contrast, topological invariants are often difficult to define and/or compute in the presence of inhomogeneities and long-range pairing.
+In particular, in the limit $\alpha \to \infty$, the topological regions identified by the QFI agree perfectly with those singled out by the $Z_2$ topological invariant.
+For $\alpha<\infty$, the boundaries between the different phases agree well with the behavior of the mass gap whenever the latter is relevant for determining a transition between trivial and topological phases.
 Second, the ME identified by the QFI appears robust against inhomogeneities.
-In some cases, the QFI is even favoured by the disorder.
-In particular, the super-extensive scaling of the QFI is as robust as the non-trivial phases themselves: the stability of ME holds at least until (SR and LR) topologies are preserved by the Hamiltonian symmetries, not broken by the added inhomogeneities, and by the mass gap.
-This work promotes the QFI as a valuable tool to analyze system hosting symmetry-protected topological phases and opens toward the study of even more interesting topological systems, even in the presence of inhomogeneities and disorder.
+In some cases, the QFI is even enhanced by disorder.
+In particular, the superextensive scaling of the QFI is as robust as the corresponding nontrivial phases themselves: the stability of ME persists as long as the SR and LR topological phases are protected by the Hamiltonian symmetries and by a finite mass gap, neither of which is destroyed by the added inhomogeneities.
+Overall, this work promotes the QFI as a useful tool to analyze topological systems, even in the presence of inhomogeneities and disorder. \\